ramp-km/ramp-km.github.io/README.md

 # ramp-km.github.io

-This is a repository to host all my web content
+This is a repository containing all my web content that gets hosted on github pages.